‘Destiny’: Xur’s Exotic Goods For March 17, Telesto Returns Plus Two Good Rolls

 The Ram

 Bungie gave The Ram a bit of a nerf for Year Two, but it’s still an incredibly useful helmet to turn Warlocks into tanks in both Crucible and PVE activities.
-The “Strength of the Ram” perk not only gives extra armor, but also activates Voidwalker’s Life Steal ability on every melee hit.
+The “Strength of the Ram” perk not only gives extra armor but also activates Voidwalker’s Life Steal ability on every melee hit.
 This Helmet still stacks well with the Sunsinger’s Flamestrike Overshield, as well.

 The optional perks offer up a choice between “Inverse Shadow” and “Second Thoughts” for bonus Super energy either from minion kills or Special Weapon Kills.
 The final column perk is “Infusion” to replenish health when you pick up an Orb of Light.